 9.2 Processing Escheated Payments

-Purpose: Use this document as a reference for how to Process Escheated Payments (unclaimed property) in ctcLink.
+Purpose: Use this document as a reference for how to Process Escheated Payments (Escheatments/unclaimed property) in Accounts Payable or Travel & Expenses in ctcLink.

 Audience: Accounts Payable Staff